What is Otoshibuta (Drop Lid)

 Using the otoshibuta prevents evaporation, but if you’re cooking with very minimal cooking liquid, you can place a regular lid as well (with otoshibuta inside) to prevent evaporation 100%.

 You put otoshibuta directly on top of ingredients.
-You do not need to use a regular lid.
+You do not need to use a regular lid unless you want to keep the cooking liquid.

 - Wooden otoshibuta (MTC Kitchen)